philjhowson/BrainTumorDetection/README.md

 and evaluation.

 Three models were build and tested using the [pytorch](https://pytorch.org/) library.
-I utilized a ResNet50 model with additional layers and skip connections, DenseNet 162, and a custom built model.
+I utilized a ResNet50 model with additional layers and skip connections, DenseNet162, and a custom built model.

 The ResNet50 model had three additional convolutional layers with skip connections that